OpenConext/OpenConext-deploy/README.md

 ```
 (set the environment variable `VAGRANT_LOG=debug` to increase verbosity of
 anything goes wrong.
-6. You should be set to run the `provision-vagrant script`.
+6. You should be set to run the `./provision vm` command.